scality/backbeat/docs/DesignMDIngestion.md

 While ingestiong pre-existing metadata from the S3 Connector/RING, we will have to pause the consumer that will be writing to Mongo DB.
 This will be done via supervisord.

+### Bucket/Object-Key Parity

+When ingesting pre-existing metadata, we will store all entries from one backend location (in this case, the RING/S3 Connector) into one bucket (one collection within
+MongoDB), with the names of each object prefixed with the name of the bucket.

 ## Background Information for Design